• Home

 Lemon Queen cotton lavender is a great plant for your garden if you are looking for some low hedging, garden edging or beautiful mass planting.
 It also grows well in pots and containers.

-If you have any questions about how to grow Santolina chamaecyparissus, get in touch
+Contact us if you have any questions about how to grow Santolina chamaecyparissus.

 Related Posts